HWerneck/HWerneck.github.io/_posts/blog/2020-11-25-Week-Schedule_1.md

 ###Writing

 Last week I started writing my first book.
 I've realized I started wrong, though.
-Too complicated (how life ruined me).
+Too complicated (reflection of how life ruined me).

 I intent to continue the book this week, but the right way: simple!
 I will not reveal details about the book for now.

 As for academic writings, I am working on my dissertation as mentioned above.
-Besides, I'm compiling a few classes on reinforcement learning and deep learning (though I'll postpone that to next week or later, in December).
+Besides, I was compiling a few classes on reinforcement learning and deep learning, but I will postpone that to December.

 ###Watching